Helena Gutteridge: Suffrage Movement in British Columbia, Canada

 The central vessels of the suffrage movement in British Columbia from 1910 to 1917 included the Women's Temperance Union, the National Council of Women, the University Women's Club and the BC Political Equality League.
 Out of all pro-suffrage political organizations, the Political Equality League, an organization that focused on achieving female suffrage, gained the most momentum among working middle-class women initially.
 Efforts at securing women's access to the ballot by the Political Equality League at this stage, however, were generally ineffective.
 To rekindle the suffrage movement, the league then branched out into smaller and more action-oriented organizations such as the British Columbia Women Suffrage League, the Women's Freedom Union and the Equal Franchise Association.
-Out of the three new branches, the Women Suffrage League founded by Helena Gutteridge turned out to be the most successful.
+Out of the three new branches, the Women Suffrage League founded by Gutteridge turned out to be the most successful.

-Helena sought to revitalize the suffrage movement in British Columbia by founding the Women Suffrage League, and Pioneer Political Equality.
+Gutteridge sought to revitalize the suffrage movement in British Columbia by founding the Women Suffrage League, and Pioneer Political Equality.
 The Pioneer Political Equality held frequent evening meetings for working women in the Labour Temple in downtown Vancouver, and the Women Suffrage League eventually successfully secured the right to vote for white women across British Columbia in 1917.
 Suffrage was not extended to women of Asian and Indian descent until after the end of the Second World War.
 She further contributed to the suffrage movement by supporting women through co-founding the Women's Employment League and the Carvell Hall Cooperative Settlement to provide employment and shelter to women in need.

-Furthermore, while working to mitigate feminist issues in the labour movement, Helena also served as a columnist for the British Columbia Federationist and women's correspondent for the Labour Gazette under the federal Department of Labour.
+Furthermore, while working to mitigate feminist issues in the labour movement, she also served as a columnist for the British Columbia Federationist and women's correspondent for the Labour Gazette under the federal Department of Labour.